-These eagles, unable to survive in the wild, will be cared for at the wildlife park as regal ambassadors for their species.
-They will have homes in a magnificent habitat near the park entry that uses existing trees and vegetation, surrounded by a 30-foot mesh.
+These eagles, unable to survive in the wild, are cared for at the wildlife park as regal ambassadors for their species.
+They now have homes in a magnificent habitat near the park entry built with living trees and vegetation, surrounded by a 30-foot mesh.

 Discover their stories and make your pledge to protect wildlife through an interactive digital station.

 A walkway through the meshed habitat immerses you in these birds’ habitat.
-You’ll see them above and on either side, perched in branches, snags or towering evergreens – just as they would in the wild.
-Then crawl into a life-sized eagle “nest” or spread your arms against an eagle’s wingspan.
+See them above and on either side, perched in branches, snags or towering evergreens – just as they would in the wild.